RootlessAgrarian/mappingguide/README.md

 There is very little information available to help new users learn the map editor or understand the game internals.
 Documentation is patchy, often available in only one language or out of date.

-That is why this project was started by Jack Kelly -- many thanks to Jack for his excellent "Intro to Mapping"!
-Jack's no longer maintaining it, so I (being an SCS mapping n00b in need of doco) am volunteering to maintain and (I hope) extend it.
+That is why this project was started by Jack Kelly -- heartfelt thanks to Jack for his excellent "Intro to Mapping"!
+Jack's no longer maintaining the project, so I (being an SCS mapping n00b in need of doco) am volunteering to keep it going and (I hope) extend it significantly.
+Critical readers are very welcome.

 ## License
 Thes files and documents contained within this guide are licensed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license